MAY 21-22, 2013

 B201: Big Search and Big Data War Stories

-Eric Pugh, CEO & Co-founder, OpenSource Connections
+Eric Pugh, Co-Founder, OpenSource Connections

 Tim Mohler, VP Professional Services, Lexalytics